elbosso/rfc3161timestampingserver/README.md

 At the moment, this is a prototype.
 It still lacks support for TLS.
 Serial numbers are stored in a relational database.

-The recommended mode of using this is to use the provided Dockerfile and docker-compose.yml file.
+The recommended mode of using this is to use the provided _Dockerfile_ and _docker-compose.yml_ file.
 It already brings a correctly configured postgres instance with it.
 It is probably better to actually use a proxy solution like traefik (the docker-compose is already prepared for this) or similar solutions so the services are actually accessible with a sound hostname and some default port.

+If you use the provided _docker-compose.yml_ file, you must provide some secrets and a file named _environment.env_ holding some configuration items.
+They are:

+* `javax.persistence.jdbc.url` - JDBC connection URL for the database persisting generated timestamps
+* `javax.persistence.jdbc.user` - DB user
+* `influx.uri` - URL of the influxdb for the monitoring data
+* `de.elbosso.tools.rfc3161timestampingserver.App.includeFullChain` - Determines if all certificates of the chain are to be included in the response (if set to `true`) or not (otherwise, the default)

+Additionally, there are some secrets you also have to provide:

+* `chain.pem` - chain with all CA certificates
+* `tsa.crt` - certificate
+* `tsa.key` - private key
+* `javax.persistence.jdbc.password_FILE` - File holding the DB password for `javax.persistence.jdbc.user` (see above)

 ## Working with it